Written byJenny Zeng

 I made an initial Time Machine backup of 38 GB with my 64 GB Toshiba USB 3.0 flash drive in macOS Big Sur.
 Preparing backup only takes one or two minutes, and the whole backup finishes in two hours.

 Yes, you can interrupt a Time Machine backup, but it is not suggested.
 If Time Machine is interrupted, it will resume after everything is set up.
 Still, it may take longer than an uninterrupted one and potentially cause Time Machine to be stuck on preparing backup.

-If you want to start over completely with Time Machine, you can erase the backup disk, which will delete all data stored.
+If you want to start over completely with Time Machine, you can erase the backup disk to delete all data stored.

 If you just want to delete some old copies of files, you can open Finder and choose your Time Machine backup disk.
 Then from a folder named Backups.backupdb, choose the sub-folder with your Mac’s name, scroll up and down to find the folder for the data you want to delete.
 Right-click the folder, then select Move to Trash.